-Inhibition of Autophagy by ATG5 siRNA Transfection Enhances Anti-Cancer Effects of Gum Arabic, Promotes Oxidative Stress-Mediated Apoptosis and Affects DNA Damage and Mitochondrial Membrane Potential in Ovarian Cancer Cells
+Inhibition of Autophagy by ATG5 SiRNA Transfection Enhances Anti-Cancer Effects of Gum Arabic, Promotes Oxidative Stress-Mediated Apoptosis and Affects DNA Damage and Mitochondrial Membrane Potential in Ovarian Cancer Cells

-dc.contributor.author Evyapan, G.
+dc.contributor.author Evyapan, Gulsah

 dc.date.accessioned 2025-10-30T15:28:27Z